ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

     httpList:fileName "DP00186.jsonld" ;
 ```

-The ttl snippet above indicates three main pieces of information:
+The turtle snippet above indicates three main pieces of information:

-1. Create a httpList:Configuration entity.
+1. Create a `httpList:Configuration` entity.
-1. Create a httpList:Reference entity for each URL needs to be downloaded, each entity having two predicates at least:
+1. Create a `httpList:Reference` entity for each URL needs to be downloaded, each entity having two predicates at least:
-	- httpList:fileUri where the object is a string literal of the URL of the file to be downloaded.
+	- `httpList:fileUri` where the object is a string literal of the URL of the file to be downloaded.
-	- httpList:fileName where the object is the name of the file to be stored locally after the download.
+	- `httpList:fileName` where the object is the name of the file to be stored locally after the download.

 Fortunately, this configuration can be constructed from a list of URLs using a SPARQL CONSTRUCT query.

 ## The ETL pipeline explained

-Figure \ref{fig-pipeline} shows the pipeline developed in this work which downloads JSON-LD files scraped from three sources and stored on GitHub, converts them to RDF, maps the RDF to a unified model and saves the resulting graph to a ttl file.
-The pipeline also calculates some statistics from the converted RDF and stores it in a CSV file next to the output ttl file.
+Figure \ref{fig-pipeline} shows the pipeline developed in this work which downloads JSON-LD files scraped from three sources and stored on GitHub, converts them to RDF, maps the RDF to a unified model and saves the resulting graph to a turtle file.
+The pipeline also calculates some statistics from the converted RDF and stores it in a CSV file next to the output turtle file.
 The following sections describe in detail the different stages of the KG construction pipeline.

 ![An overview of the developed pipeline using LinkedPipes \label{fig-pipeline}](./figures/the-pipeline.png)